RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 ### Skills and Checkpoints

 Sixteen (16) **Skills** are highlighted from among the topics you will learn in the course.
 Six (6) of these are designated as **Core Skills**, and mastery of these six is required for passing the course.
-The remaining ten (10) are **Supplemental Skills** and while their mastery is not required to pass the course, your course grade will go up the more of the Supplemental skills you master.
+The remaining ten (10) are **Supplemental Skills** and while mastery of any particular one is not required to pass the course, your course grade will go up the more of the Supplemental skills you master.
 All 16 Skills are found in Appendix A.

 To master a Skill, you will need to provide a **successful demonstration** of your competence on that Skill.
 The primary way to do this is through **Checkpoints**: timed quizzes given regularly in the class.
 Typically, Checkpoints are given every other week, although they will become more frequent near the end of the course.
 Checkpoints will contain short exercises for you to complete, with each exercise focusing on a single Skill. **Checkpoints always contain new versions of all six Core Skills** as well as **new versions of any Supplemental Skill that had previously appeared**, so they are "cumulative" and if you don't have a successful attempt on an exercise on a Checkpoint, you can try again multiple times later.